yomerrallo/thecastedkinweb/_pages/world-codex.md

 - [Technology & Hollowing](/thecastedkinweb/wiki/technology-hollowing/)
 - [Timeline & History](/thecastedkinweb/wiki/timeline-history/)

-Welcome to the living archive of **The Casted Kin**, where exile carved a people and memory shapes the world.
-The entries below are organized into sections, each rooted in fact, belief, or reconstruction.
-As with all things in the Depths — trust, but verify.
+Welcome to **The World Codex** for The Casted Kin — a living archive of lore, setting, and myth.
+Here you’ll find the collected knowledge, stories, and perspectives that shape the world.
+This codex is organized into sections, each reflecting the fractured truths and beliefs of its people.

-This wiki follows a principle of **multi-perspective neutrality**: entries reflect fractured truths as told by colonists, the Conclave, pilgrims, and those in between.
+This Codex is designed for players, readers, and creators to explore the world’s history, cultures, and mysteries.
+Entries reflect multiple perspectives: colonists, the Conclave, pilgrims, and more.

 ---